jflamy/owlcms4/README.md

 ## OWLCMS4 (Prerelease Repository)

 > This prerelease repository has two purposes
-> 1. The [Releases](https://github.com/jflamy-dev/owlcms4-prerelease/releases) page contains the prerelease versions (leaving the master repository clean)
+> 1. The [Releases](https://github.com/jflamy-dev/owlcms4-prerelease/releases) page contains the prerelease versions (only stable releases are now put in the  [official releases](https://github.com/owlcms/owlcms4/releases))
 > 2. This copy is used to publish the [prerelease version of the documentation](https://jflamy-dev.github.io/owlcms4-prerelease/#/index) on a separate site from the current documentation.
 >
->The master branch on this repository (a requirement for publishing the documentation site) is synchronized from the development branch every 30 minutes.
+>The master branch on this repository (a requirement for publishing the documentation site) is synchronized from the development branch every 30 minutes (and on every prerelease build, of course).

 ## Olympic Weightlifting Competition Management System